What is LED?

 LEDs are used in a wide variety of applications, including optical communication, alarm and security systems, remote controlled operations, robotics etc. It finds usage in many such areas because of its long lasting capability, low power requirements, swift response time and fast switching capabilities.
-You can find out more uses of LEDs and further advancements in its technologies at BYJU’s app.
+Some common LED uses are given in the points below.

 - Uses in displays

 - Used in automotive

 - LEDs used in the dimming of lights